 Savannah Rankings

 Our definitive guide to the top restaurants in Savannah, Georgia.
-Updated for 2026.
+19 businesses ranked for 2026.

 Finding the right restaurant in Savannah, Georgia shouldn't feel like a gamble.
 We've curated this list based on Google reviews, local reputation, and insider recommendations to bring you the best restaurants in Savannah's Historic District and surrounding areas.
 Whether you're a visitor exploring the Hostess City or a local resident, these are the top-rated restaurants you can trust.